On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Boucksom-Zariski decompositions on primitive symplectic varieties

 where $\mathbf{Bs}(\cdot)$ denotes the base locus.

 We thus have

-where the first equality follows from Proposition \ref{prop:2}, item (3).
+where the first equality follows from Proposition \ref{prop:2}.
 Consider now the decomposition $M-N_i= kP(D)+ (kN(D)-N_i)$.
 It is clearly a $q_{X}$-Zariski decomposition.
-Hence by uniqueness it must also satisfy Claim \ref{claim}.
 We can hence repeat the above argument for $M_1=kD-N_i$.
 Iterating this process one obtains a sequence of divisors $M_j$ the last of which being $kP(D)$ and a sequence of surjections whose composition is the desired surjection

 \end{proof}